 - Restart Wowza Streaming Engine to apply the changes.

-- How to set up an application for RTSP/RTP streaming
+- Set up an application for RTSP/RTP streaming in Wowza Streaming Engine

 - How to find Apple iOS device supported profile and level information